SabertoothX6/ParcelService-Proxy/README.md

 # ParcelService-Proxy

-this is a more  than quick and dirty try to use a LoadBalancer in this case a HAProxy
+This is a more  than quick and dirty try to use a LoadBalancer.
+In this case a HAProxy

 ## build docker image
 ```sh